Marcus A. Volz – Market & Search Intelligence Advisor

 On the European side, I work with companies and agencies navigating the EU–LATAM corridor, the European internal market and North American expansion.
 Working across these market interfaces is what gives the work its edge.

-Where the work happens
+Where the work becomes visible

 VolzMarketing